 The Centers of Excellence (COE) aim to enhance a student’s traditional education, while allowing them to become globally engaged in a specific focal area with practical, real-world experience.
 Through these experiences, students will have a greater understanding of potential career goals and aspirations.
 Students who choose to pursue this specialized diploma program will select one of three centers:

-Civic Engagement & Service students will learn to analyze civic concepts such as order, sovereignty, authority, principle, common good, freedom, responsibility, service, individual rights, and participation to become more informed, discerning, engaged, and active citizens within their communities.
+Center for Social Justice students will learn to analyze civic concepts such as order, sovereignty, authority, principle, common good, freedom, responsibility, service, individual rights, and participation to become more informed, discerning, engaged, and active citizens within their communities.

-Business & Entrepreneurship students will learn the interpersonal, analytical, collaborative, and leadership skills to help ensure productivity in the world of business.
+Mark R. Russell '67 Center for Business & Entrepreneurship students will learn the interpersonal, analytical, collaborative, and leadership skills to help ensure productivity in the world of business.

-Innovation students will learn engineering, information technology, medicine, and science to introduce new methodologies for meeting global challenges.
+Center for Innovation students will learn engineering, information technology, medicine, and science to introduce new methodologies for meeting global challenges.

 Distinctive features of the COE program include: completion of specific academic curricula for each center, completion of a supervised internship, participation in the COE seminar, participation in an appropriate LEAP Week course, and completion of a capstone project during the senior year.